averbraeck/gscg-design/doc/4-architecture/database-design.md

 (*) Details for access rights from the requirements:

 Note for FC1.5: The access rights for a user are:
-- super-administrator
+- portal-administrator
   <br>the `user` table has a field `portal_admin` that defines the portal administrator.
 - organization administrator, with a link to one or more organizations
   <br>The `admin` field in `organization_role` codes organization administration.
 - organization member, with a link to one or more organizations
   <br>The `edit` and `view` field in `organization_role` codes organization access for a `user`.
-- game administrator, with a link to one or more game instances
+- game designer, with a link to one or more games
   <br>The `edit` field in `game_role` codes game admin access for a `user`.
-- game member, with a link to one or more game instances
+- game member, with a link to one or more games
   <br>The `view` field in `game_role` codes game view access for a `user`.
 - session administrator, with a link to one or more game sessions
   <br>The `edit` field in `game_session_role` codes game session admin access for a `user`.